8 Ways to Manage Teams Through Change

 If things are not going to plan, then you must understand why things are not going to plan and then take action.
 You cannot ignore the issue if you want the change project delivered as planned.

-There can be lots of reasons for slips versus plan.
+There can be many reasons for slips versus plan.
 Some examples include:

 - individuals not knowing exactly what to do